 Economy tracker: UnemploymentContinue reading the main story Latest news:

-The claimant count - the number of people claiming Jobseeker's Allowance - fell by 30,400 to 1.14 million in March.Understanding unemployment:
+The number of people claiming Jobseeker's Allowance in August fell by 18,600 to 9651,900, the ONS said.Understanding unemployment:

 - A person is classed as unemployed if not only out of work, but also actively looking for work and available to start work within a fortnight